RagnarRa/Moo2/Visual Code for Node.md

 If, when you installed Visual Code from: https://www.visualstudio.com/en-us/products/code-vs.aspx you selected to add Code to your right-click menu: Right click your node project and select open with code.

-If you didn't, enter the directory and open a terminal there, and enter code ..
+If you didn't, enter the directory and open a terminal there, and enter 'code .'.
 This will open the whole (folder-based) project.

 To get rid of the "This can only be used with ES6" error in your node file (assuming you're using ES6 syntax): Hover over the name of your opened folder in Visual Code, select new file, and name it jsconfig.json.